Commonly asked questions about Databricks Auto Loader.

 A checkpoint location maintains important identifying information of a stream.
 Changing the checkpoint location effectively means that you have abandoned the previous stream and started a new stream.

 No. If you choose file notification mode and provide the required permissions, Auto Loader can create file notification services for you.
-See Leveraging file notifications
+See What is Auto Loader file notification mode?

 You can use the cloud resource manager to list and tear down resources.
 You can also delete these resources manually using the cloud provider’s UI or APIs.